nyxtom/broadcast/README.md

 PING
  Pings the server for a response

+PUBLISH
+ Publishes to a specified topic given the data/arguments
+ usage: PUBLISH topic message

 SADD
  Adds one or more members to a set
  usage: SADD key member [member ...]